 You can care for the world by seeking eco-friendly alternatives to traditional ways of doing things.
 Permaculture farmers and practitioners use agricultural practices and gardening techniques that replenish the soil and encourage biodiversity.

 We must care for both the living and non-living components of the earth.
 Such as air, water, plants, animals, and all other things that make up natural landscapes.

 This involves caring for yourself and your household in a way that does not cause problems for others.
 To do this, you need to know how your consumption of food, energy, shelter, and other material items affects other people.

 Caring for people encourages self-reliance and creates a feeling of communal responsibility.
 Permaculture encourages responsible consumerism.
-When we practice permaculture, we take into consideration the ethical consequences of how we meet our needs.
-When you design your lifestyle around the values of permaculture, you avoid products made with exploited labor.
+When we practice permaculture, we consider the ethical consequences of how we meet our needs.
+When you design your lifestyle around permaculture values, you avoid products made with exploited labor.

 The philosophy of permaculture is sustainability through integrated elements.
 You can search for ways to apply the philosophy of permaculture around you.
-When we think of the term permaculture, the words permanent and agriculture come to mind.
-Therefore when you design permaculture systems, think about longevity and relevance.
-The term permaculture refers to a truly ecological design that caters to all life forms.
+When we think of permaculture, the words permanent and agriculture come to mind.
+Therefore when you design a permaculture system, think about longevity and relevance.
+Permaculture refers to a truly ecological design and agriculturally productive ecosystems that cater to all life forms.

 Now, what is permaculture to you and your local environment?